acostauribe/genetic-data-QC/redlat_qc.md

 **Update your Sample Metrics dataframe with sex check**

-Notice that this chunk expects at least sex check data at least in chromosome X
+Notice that this chunk expects genetic data from x chromosome.
+Y chromosome data is optional.

 ```{r update-sample-metrics-3}
 # Add the disclosed sex to samples